Flexible. Innovative. Training made for Yukon's mining industry.

 Download and complete the Core Competencies First Line Supervisor Course application form.
 Please submit your completed application form to firstname.lastname@example.org.

 Please note: The “Core Competencies for First Line Supervisors” course is part of the certification process overseen by the Yukon Workers’ Compensation Health and Safety Board (YWCHSB).
-The YWCHSB website provides information about the FLS certification process, and the YWCHSB application form.
+The YWCHSB website provides information about the FLS certification process.

 Applications for the First Line Supervisor (FLS) online course will be processed within 3-5 business days.
 Qualified applicants will receive login information via email.
 The online course can be accessed for 6 months after the registration confirmation is delivered to the participant.